 After Melbourne, it is time for us to reveal the best places to stay in another metropolis on the other side of the world!
 Discover the best hostels in Bangkok, Thailand’s capital!

 Bangkok is an excellent destination for backpackers.
-It’s inexpensive, it’s simple to get around, and many people speak English.
+It’s inexpensive, it’s simple to get around (one of the best ways to reach there from the US or Europe is flying Emirates, with a stop in Dubai), and many people speak English.
 It also has a rich culture and history, making it one of Asia’s most popular tourist destinations.

 Bangkok has many tourist attractions, but one of the main reasons people visit Bangkok is for the amazing food!
 Several people have said that the food in Bangkok (and nearly everywhere else in Thailand) is some of the best they’ve ever had.